 Chinese Dumpling Master And Chinese Noodle House

 Chinese Dumpling Master on Enmore Road is the offspring of the storied Chinese Noodle House in Haymarket—and both siblings serve piles (and piles) of some of Sydney's most delicious dumplings.
 Many of us have been visiting the Haymarket joint for years; it's affectionately known by regulars and fans as "that place with the plastic grapevines on the roof".
 Don't expect airs and graces here, this is one of those rare restaurants that enjoys a reputation based on word of mouth, which has to be the most telling testimony in our digital age.

-Typically crowded, loud and cheerful—but this is part of the fun, right?
-The dumplings have a signature flavour and a denser texture, making them a bit different to the delicate varieties you might find elsewhere.
+Typically crowded, loud and cheerful, dumplings here have a signature flavour and a denser texture, making them a bit different from the delicate varieties you might find elsewhere.
 While this is a divisive feature, if you want a cheap, hearty, tasty meal (that’s BYO to boot), this is your place.
 Pro tip: when feasting at Chinese Dumpling Master in Newtown, pop across the road for an epic selection of natural wines from the legends at P&V Wine and Liquor.

 Dumpling And Noodle House

 It’s hard to find cheap eats in the highly gentrified Potts Point area.
 However, Dumpling and Noodle House delivers (and we mean that literally too, it’s on Deliveroo).
 The dumplings come steamed, pan-fried or boiled and in serves of eight or 12.
-While the pork and chive is a favourite, Dumpling and Noodle House also has surprising beef, lamb and chicken and corn options that you won’t see in many other places.
+While the pork and chive is a favourite, Dumpling and Noodle House also has surprising beef, lamb, and chicken and corn options that you won’t see in many other places.